Stabilizing Large-Scale Electric Power Grids with Adaptive Inertia: Numerical Simulations

-We compare the performance measures for networks with and without VSGs.
-The networks considered are the IEEE RTS-96 network~\cite{griggIEEEReliabilityTest1999} and \emph{PanTaGruEl}, a model of the European high voltage power grid~\cite{pagnierInertiaLocationSlow2019,tylooKeyPlayerProblem2019}.
+We next compare the performance measures for networks with and without VSGs.
+The networks considered are the IEEE RTS-96 network~\cite{griggIEEEReliabilityTest1999} and \emph{PanTaGruEl}, a model of the synchronous grid of continental Europe~\cite{pagnierInertiaLocationSlow2019,tylooKeyPlayerProblem2019}.